 The yerrorbars (or errorbars) style is only relevant to 2D data plots. yerrorbars is like points, except that a vertical error bar is also drawn.
-At each point (x,y), a line is drawn from (x,y-ydelta) to (x,y+ydelta)or from (x,ylow) to (x,yhigh), depending on how many data columns are provided.
-A tic mark is placed at the ends of the error bar (unless set bars is used - see set bars (p.
-108) for details).
+At each point (x,y), a line is drawn from (x,y-ydelta) to (x,y+ydelta) or from (x,ylow) to (x,yhigh), depending on how many data columns are provided.
+The appearance of the tic mark at the ends of the bar is controlled by set errorbars.